1. About This Document

 The countries which we transfer your personal information depends on your booking.
 Generally, such countries include those in Asia Pacific, Africa, North and South America and Europe.

 We are committed to doing what we reasonably can to keep your personal information secure, and we are obliged by law to put in place appropriate technical and organizational measures against unauthorized or unlawful processing of your personal information and against accidental loss or destruction of, or damage to, your personal information.
 We have accordingly implemented security policies, rules and technical measures with a view to achieving this.

 We use Secured Socket Layer ("SSL") software in order to encrypt the personal information that you provide to us whilst it is in transit over the internet.
 This will work if your browser is SSL enabled (which most are).
-You can verify that this is working by looking for the symbol of a closed lock or solid key on the bottom bar of your browser window, and checking that the prefix for the web address in the browser address bar has changed from “http” to “https”.
+You can verify that this is working in most browsers by looking for the symbol of a closed lock or solid key in the address bar or by checking that the prefix for the web address in the browser address bar begins with “https://”

 The personal information we collect from you online is stored by us and/or our service providers on databases protected through a combination of physical and electronic access controls, firewall technology and other reasonable security measures.

 For your own privacy protection, we encourage you to maintain anti-virus and other malware protection software on your computers and other devices, and to maintain your own measures to protect your personal information.
 Please do not include sensitive personal information in any e-mails you may send to us, including payment card information.

 We also encourage you to be careful about who you give personal information to.
 We never contact you to ask you for sensitive personal information, such as payment card information, or sensitive personal information such as passport numbers or log-in details, and we will only ask you for such information in person or through our website, or by telephone in connection with a booking you are making or have made.
 Please let us know if you someone purports to contact you in our name.